Performance optimization skill: Joining Big Fact Data and Big Dimension Data

 1957 |

-The dual-dimension join has twice as much computation amount as the uni-dimension join.
-But the execution time is only slightly doubled, also of linear growth.
-You won’t have the crazy situation again.
+The dual-dimension table has twice as much computation amount as the uni-dimension table, and the execution time is only slightly doubled, which also increases linearly and does not lead to completely uncontrollable situations.

 Chinese version